HiassofT/highspeed-sio/README.txt

 If none of the highspeed SIO variants worked, the SIO detection code assumes it is a stock drive that only operates at standard SIO speed and stores a $28 (pokey divisor for ~19kbps) in the speed table.
+The speed table stores information about up to 4 recently accessed devices.
+Older entries are overwritten and such device would be rechecked, when accessed again.

 Once the SIO speed and type has been determined, only the code in hisiocode.src is used.